cachengo/etcd-docker/README.md

 # etcd-docker
-Building Docker images for etcd
+Cross-platform builds of Docker images for etcd